 - Lower your standards.
 Sorry but it’s reality.
 And temporary.

 - Get organized.
 This is so necessary or you’ll drop all the balls – even the glass ones.
-I use Asana.
+I use ClickUp.
 And Slack.
 And Later.
 I had to stop using my inbox as a to do list and work smarter not harder.
 There’s no time to work harder.

 - Ditch the booze.
 Okay, so maybe you can have some on the weekends, but skip it on weeknights.
 You need to be at your best.
 Try tea instead.
 Not the same, but it works.
 (Sober friends – I see you working hard at this every day and I love you!)